MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 To enable a DexSQL.log:

-You’ll have to restart Microsoft Dynamics GP Utilities after you made the changes.
+You’ll have to restart [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities after you made the changes.

-1. Open the Dex.ini file in the Data folder of the current Microsoft Dynamics GP folder.
+1. Open the Dex.ini file in the Data folder of the current [!INCLUDE[prodshort](../includes/prodshort.md)] folder.

 2. Change the following statements to TRUE.